-The Zoo’s two Canada geese were acquired as non-releasable rehab animals, one in 1990 and the other in 2009.
+The Zoo’s two Canada geese were acquired as non-releasable rehab animals.
+One arrived in 1997 while the other came here in 2009.
 They were wing-injured and could not fly well enough to sustain themselves.
 Both are in the same exhibit as the bald eagles.

 Status in the Wild